entropyqueen/subleqVM/README.md

 ## Contributions

-For any contribution, please create a new branch then pull request
+Do not hesitate to pull request if you have fun ideas